 If you're not one for heights or don't have much experience on steeper trails, then again, I'd suggest hitting one of the other popular trails in the area.
 Warnings aside, if you're up for the challenge, you'll be in for a steep scramble, followed by an easy wrap-around goat trail to the summit.
 If you scroll down, I've written a clearer step-by-step hiking guide below that goes into a bit more detail.

-Things to Know Before You Attempt the Climb
+Things to Know Before You Attempt to Climb Mount Beerwah

 I mentioned it at the start of this blog post, but if you skipped it, don't attempt the Mount Beerwah climb if it has been raining.
 The rocks are steep and almost impossible to climb when wet.
 This means that you'll also need to check the weather radar to ensure you don't get stuck in the rain at the summit.